ReynkeDeVos/Lectures_public/VSCode_Extensions/code_extensions.md

 ### Backend Development Extensions

 - **REST Client:** Send HTTP requests and view responses within VS Code.
+(More controll and power with an external application like Insomnia)
 - **SonarLint:** Helps detect and fix quality issues in your code.
 Eats up your RAM.
 Only install, if more than 16 GB of RAM.
+Maybe there are better options out there
 - **DotENV:** Support for `.env` file syntax.

 ### Post-Bootcamp / TypeScript Extensions